hristochr/MS_RAG_Hack_2024/README.md

 ## Solution Components

-The solution consists of the following components
+The solution consists of the following components:

-- Azure SQL
+- **Azure SQL**: storing the source data for the RAG and storing user feedback to bot responses.
-- Azure AI Search
+- **Azure AI Search**: indexing (vectorizing) and storing vectorized data.
-- Azure OpenAI
+- **Azure OpenAI**: hosting AI models and inference.
-- Azure function with timer trigger
+- **Azure function** with timer trigger: automating the data vectorization process on a recurring basis (e.g. daily).
-- Azure Web App hosting a Bot Service
+- **Azure Web App**: hosting an Azure AI Bot Service.

 ### Azure SQL